Apple iOS 12 at WWDC 2018: The features that you might have missed

 Autofill for Password Manager apps

 Apple’s iOS 12 has support for a AuthenticationServices framework, which will let password manager apps integrate with Password AutoFill feature on Safari.
-This will make logging in to websites, services easier for users who rely on such third-party password apps.
+This will make logging in to websites and services easier for users who rely on such third-party password apps.
 For app developers too this should come as good news.
 Safari’s password KeyChain will now be able to pull information from the Password manager app itself.

 What a wonderful present for us at WWDC this year!
 Thank you to all our friends at Apple for this great new API. #1PasswordAutofill pic.twitter.com/jpvRVogslS